 - Carefully spread the remaining frosting over the top and sides of the cake in an even layer.

-Strawberry filled white cake is best enjoyed the same day as baking, if possible.
+Strawberry filled white cake is best enjoyed the same day as baking.
 If not serving the same day, cake should be stored in the refrigerator due to the fresh fruit filling.

 Frosted whole cake will keep for 2-3 days in the refrigerator and will dry out over time.
 The fresh fruit filling will also begin to break down.
 Sliced pieces will dry out faster than if the cake is left whole (the frosting helps insulate and protect the cake).